 Connected devices that communicate about their status or service and maintenance requirements are everywhere.
-The Internet of Things now consists of many billions of connected devices, and every estimate of the future number of devices is quickly outpaced by the reality.
-Understanding the Internet of things for manufacturing whitepaper.
+The Internet of Things now consists of many billions of connected devices, and every estimate of the future number of devices is quickly outpaced by reality.
+Understanding the Internet of Things for manufacturing whitepaper.

-The cloud has enabled companies to adopt technology faster than they would have if they had to acquire and install new hardware and technology in house.
+The cloud has enabled companies to adopt technology faster than they would have if they had to acquire and install new hardware and technology in-house.
 Not only are business systems such as ERP available in the cloud, but Industry 4.0 infrastructure technologies such as IoT as a service and 3D printer farms for production are readily available.
-Learn more about factory floor solution in the cloud.
+Learn more about factory floor solutions in the cloud.

-MRO and service part management has benefited from 3D printing, with many companies reducing or eliminating the traditional service parts inventory in favor of print on demand spares.
+MRO and service part management have benefited from 3D printing, with many companies reducing or eliminating the traditional service parts inventory in favor of print-on-demand spares.
 In some cases, the machinery can notify the 3D printer automatically to begin production of the required part, reducing downtime.
 In addition, companies save money on inventory storage and simplify record keeping.

 Industrial Automation and Robotics

-Machinery and equipment now reports production automatically to connected MES solutions, replenishes materials as required and notifies production supervisors or maintenance teams when the process approaches predefined quality parameter thresholds.
+Machinery and equipment now report production automatically to connected MES solutions, replenish materials as required, and notify production supervisors or maintenance teams when the process approaches predefined quality parameter thresholds.